huonw/boehm-rs/README.md

 ## Todo

 - Fix the above
+- Stop generating the Boehm type-descriptor for each type on every allocation (requires compiler support to do properly, but we could cache based on the address of the (Rust) type descriptor, or something)

+## Todo-done
 - Use
   [the typed inferface](http://www.hpl.hp.com/personal/Hans_Boehm/gc/gc_source/gc_typedh.txt)
-  for more precise collection (at the very least, working out a way to use malloc_atomic where appropriate would be good)
+  for more precise collection (at the very least, working out a way to use malloc_atomic where appropriate would be good).
+See [`boehm::tracing`](http://huonw.github.io/boehm-rs/boehm/tracing/index.html).

 ## License